 As described at 3(o) above, the Consolidated Entity reviews the estimated useful lives of its intangible assets at the end of each reporting period.
-During the year, the Consolidated Entity determined to clarify its technology related intangible assets into Core Booking Systems and Ancilliary Systems.
-The directors have determined that the useful life of the Core Booking Systems is 15 years and between 5 and 10 years for Ancilliary Systems.
+The directors have determined that the useful life of the Core Booking Systems is 15 years and between 5 and 10 years for Ancilliary Systems, there is no change in this assessment from the prior year.